-With my love of Yotam Ottolenghi’s DVD Mediterranean Feast & Jerusalem on a Plate and the amazing hummus that is produced in Israel, I just had to combine that with Di’s fave food, so here goes …………….
+With my love of Yotam Ottolenghi’s DVD Mediterranean Feast & Jerusalem on a Plate and the amazing hummus that is produced in Jerusalem, I just had to try and morph this staple into something different, so here goes …………….

 - 1 x 400g good quality tinned chickpeas – drained, rinsed & drained again